-- Identification of the activities and components of the project; - Predicting/evaluating the likely effects on identified valued components; - Identification of technically and economically feasible mitigation measures for any significant adverse environmental effects; - Determination of any residual environmental effects; - Ranking of each residual adverse environmental effect based on various criteria; and, - Determination of the potential significance of any residual environmental effect following the implementation of mitigation.
+- identification of the activities and components of the Project - predicting/evaluating the likely effects on identified valued components - identification of technically and economically feasible mitigation measures for any adverse environmental effects

-Application of precautionary approach
+- conclusions regarding any residual environmental effects - ranking of each residual adverse environmental effect based on various criteria - conclusions of the potential significance of any residual environmental effect following the implementation of mitigation

-In documenting the analyses included in the EIS, the proponent will:
+Application of Precautionary Approach

-- Demonstrate that all aspects of the project have been examined and planned in a careful and precautionary manner in order to ensure that they would not cause serious or irreversible damage to the environment, especially with respect to environmental functions and integrity, system tolerance and resilience, and/or the human health of current or future generations; - Outline and justify the assumptions made about the effects of all aspects of the project and the approaches to minimize these effects;
+In documenting the analyses included in the EIS, the Proponent will:

-- Ensure that in designing and operating the project, priority has been and would be given to strategies that avoid the creation of adverse effects; - Develop contingency plans that explicitly address accidents and malfunctions; and, - Identify any proposed follow-up and monitoring activities, particularly in areas where scientific uncertainty exists in the prediction of effects.
+- demonstrate that all aspects of the Project have been examined and planned in a careful and precautionary manner in order to ensure that they would not cause serious or irreversible damage to the environment, especially with respect to environmental functions and integrity, system tolerance and resilience, and the human health of current or future generations, - outline and justify the assumptions made about the effects of all aspects of the Project and the approaches to minimize these effects, - ensure that in designing and operating the Project, priority has been and would be given to strategies that avoid the creation of adverse effects, - develop contingency plans that explicitly address accidents and malfunctions, and - identify any proposed follow-up and monitoring activities, particularly in areas where scientific uncertainty exists in the prediction of effects.

-10.1.2 Changes to the environment
+10.1.2 Changes to the Environment

-Section 5 of CEAA, 2012 describes specific categories of direct and indirect environmental effects that will be considered in the EA (see Figure 2).
-However, to be able to assess these categories of environmental effects, a complete understanding of the changes the project will cause to the environment is required, including changes that are directly linked or necessarily incidental to any federal decisions that would permit the project to be carried out.
+Section 5 of CEAA 2012 describes specific categories of direct and indirect environmental effects that will be considered in the EA (see Figure 2).
+However, to be able to assess these categories of environmental effects, a complete understanding of the changes the Project will cause to the environment is required, including changes that are directly linked or necessarily incidental to any federal decisions that would permit the Project to be carried out.

-The EIS will describe any change that may be caused by the project (as scoped in section 6 of this document) on the environment, which is defined as the components of the Earth, including:
+The EIS will describe any change that may be caused by the Project (as scoped in section 6 of this document) on the environment, which is defined as the components of the Earth, including: